 The Airplane movies spoofed disaster epics in a major way, and the ribbing didn't stop after the final scene.
 The credits of Airplane II: The Sequel contain some funny gags stemming from the bizarrely-named crew member job titles.
 For instance, after the best boy is listed, there is a "worst boy" credit, given to none other than Adolf Hitler.

 When the gaffer credit scrolls, there is a question in parenthesis beside it: "What's a gaffer?"
-(Sidebar: What IS a gaffer?)Is this funny?
+(Sidebar: What IS a gaffer?)1,766280Is this funny?

 - 4Photo: Guardians of the Galaxy Vol. 2 / Walt Disney Motion Pictures Studio